-MY NEXT DELAY
+MY THIRD DELAY

-Sighing heavily, I gave her my boarding pass and blue retiree ID card.
-She frowned as she looked at it quizzically with a ‘What the hell is this?’ look on her face.
+Sighing heavily, I gave her my boarding pass and my blue Retiree ID card, which she took, frowning and looking at it with a puzzled look on her face.
 I wanted to say, “I’m an American, dammit.
-I am not a terrorist.
-I’m a retiree with 22 years of military service!”
-As my blood pressure rose, I really wanted to get in her face.
-Reluctantly, I decided to keep my mouth shut and not cause a scene.
-Feeling helpless, I staved off a potential confrontation by forcing a grin as I waited for her to decide to let me through.
+I’m a United States Army Retiree with 22 years of military service.
+I’m not a terrorist!”
+I felt my blood pressure rising again, and I really wanted to get all up in her face.
+But reluctantly, I decided again to keep cool and not cause a scene.
+Feeling helpless, I waved off a confrontation by forcing a smirk on my face as I waited for her to decide to let me through this last checkpoint.
 Unfortunately, that decision never came.
-She stared harder at my ID, slowly turning it from front to back, as if more scrutiny would magically change it into that familiar blue official passport.
+She stared harder at my ID, slowly turning it from front to back as if more scrutiny would magically change it into that familiar blue official passport.
 It didn’t.
-Beyond livid at this point, I blurted out, “But my flight leaves in 45 minutes!”
-Looking stoically, she responded in heavily accented English, “No. It won’t leave.
+I was beyond livid at this point, so I blurted out, “But my flight leaves in 45 minutes!”
+Looking at me stoically as if it wasn’t her problem, she responded dryly and in heavily accented English, “No!
+It won’t leave.
 You haff plenty time.
-The flight attendants are on strike.
+Flight attendants on strike.
 The delay is about one hour.
-You have time.”
-Thinking she was joking with me, I responded dryly, “A strike?
-You’re kidding me, right?”
-Without even cracking a smile, she said, “No, but it should be OK in about one hour.
 You haff time.”
-I thought to myself, ‘Who the hell goes on strike just before a flight and an international one at that?
+Thinking she was joking with me, I stared at her and replied calmly, “A strike?
+You’re kidding me, right?
+A strike?”
+Without even cracking a smile, she responded, “No, but it should be OK in about one hour.
+You haff time.”
+I thought to myself, ‘Who the fuck goes on strike just before a flight and an international flight at that?
 Why didn’t they tell me at the first check-in counter?
-I’ll tell you that the strikers were savvy geniuses.
-Whatever they wanted, I am sure Lufthansa would cave.
-But what if the strike lasts longer than Lufthansa anticipates?
-What will they do with me and the rest of the passengers?
+I’ll tell you that the strikers, whoever they were, were geniuses.
+Whatever they wanted, I am sure Lufthansa would cave into their demands because Lufthansa was losing money by the fistfuls with their planes grounded.
+But I thought to myself, “What if the strike lasts longer than Lufthansa anticipates?
+What will the Lufthansa staff do with the rest of the passengers and me?
 Entertain us?
 House us?
 Feed us all?
-Everyone who knows me knows that no matter what the situation is, I have to eat!’
+Everyone who knows me knows that no matter what the situation is, I have to eat!”

-He had an enormous jaw line, which far surpassed the size of Jay Leno’s.
-An extremely large, bucket-shaped head, strangely flat on top, rested askew on his thick neck.
-He combed his hair from a mid-point on the top of his head down all around which gave him sparse bangs across his wide forehead.
-These noticeably odd features had all the hallmarks of a lab experiment gone awry.
-I went so far as to look for facial scars and bolt indentations on each side of his head like Frankenstein had in the movies.
-Seeing none, I winced at his uncanny resemblance to that movie monster.
+He had an enormous jawline, which far surpassed the size of Jay Leno’s jaw.
+His huge, bucket-shaped head, strangely flat on top, rested on his thick neck.
+His deep-set eyes nested underneath a thick overhang from his forehead.
+For some reason, he combed his hair from a mid-point on the top of his head down all around the sides.
+This hairstyle produced sparse bangs across his broad forehead just like Frankenstein’s haircut.
+I just shook my head in disbelief!
+All of these noticeably odd features had all the hallmarks of a lab experiment gone wrong.
+I went so far as to look for facial scars and bolt indentations on each side of his neck like the Frankenstein monster had in the old horror movies.
+Seeing none, I winced at his uncanny resemblance to that classic movie monster.
 I thought to myself, “What on earth could he possibly do to help me other than scare the rest of the shit outta me?”

 THE NEXT CONFRONTATION AND DETENTION

-Looming over me like a smug vulture ready to pounce on helpless prey, he was frightfully friendly enough.
-He bellowed, “Ma’am, vee haff a problem.”
-His constant smile seemingly frozen on his face, did nothing to ease my fears.
-In a heavy German accent fraught with broken English, he explained to me that my blue retiree ID card was not sufficient enough for them to allow me to the plane’s waiting area.
+In spite of looming over me like a smug vulture ready to pounce on helpless prey in the Mojave Desert, he was frightfully friendly.
+But I shook in my shoes as he bellowed, “Ma’am, vee haff a problem!”
+His constant smile seemingly frozen on his face did nothing to ease my fears.
+In a heavy German accent fraught with broken English, he explained to me that my blue Retiree ID card was not sufficient enough for them to allow me into the plane’s waiting area.
 From what I could understand, he said they needed my passport, which I didn’t have.
-(Didn’t anyone think to call ahead on this?)
+(Didn’t anyone think to call ahead to this section on this?)
 He asked if I had any orders.
 Orders?
-I wanted to say, “Listen, you idiot, I haven’t had orders since I retired from the military!”
-But I opted for a simple, negative response, “No, I don’t have orders.”
-Actually I did have copies of my 1610, military type orders specifically for civilians for this trip but I left them on my dining room table, right next to my little blue friend, my official passport.
+I wanted to say, “Listen, you idiot, I haven’t had orders since I retired from the military in 1999!”
+But I opted to stay calm by giving him a simple, negative response, “No, I don’t have orders.”
+Actually, I did have copies of my 1610, military type orders specifically for civilians for this trip but I left them on my dining room table, right next to my little blue friend, my official blue passport!
 Oh, the lessons we have to learn the hard way!